 Power Dry: Short vs. Long

 Power drying is a feature found in some dishwashers that uses an active venting system to remove humid air from the dishwasher, replacing it with dry air from outside.
 This method can considerably reduce drying times.
-The short power dry is ideal for less full loads or less-dense items, while the long power dry is suitable for full loads or denser items.
+The short power dry is ideal for less full loads or less dense items, while the long power dry is suitable for full loads or denser items.
 Please remember that power-dry options use more energy than other drying methods.

 Advantages of Modern Dishwasher Settings